-You can learn more about how we chose our best picks, see the other payroll services we selected as best picks, read reviews of other top payroll companies, see answers to online payroll frequently asked questions and review a complete vendor list on our best picks page.
+Read our reviews of other top payroll companies, see answers to frequently asked questions and review a complete vendor list on our online payroll best picks page.

 ADP definitely fills the needs of businesses looking for a comprehensive payroll solution.
 The platforms are easy to use and make running payroll each pay period a simple task.
-With ADP, you can run payroll online, over the phone or via a mobile app.
-Additionally, the payroll service handles all payroll tax obligations.
+With ADP, you can run payroll online, over the phone or with the mobile app.
+Additionally, the service handles all your payroll tax obligations.
 Each platform calculates, files, deposits and reconciles your payroll taxes.
-Further, ADP guarantees that no errors will be made, and they provide employees with year-end tax forms.
+ADP guarantees that no errors will be made and provides employees with year-end tax forms.

-Another aspect that makes ADP such a popular choice among businesses of all sizes are the additional services it offers.
+Another aspect that makes ADP such a popular choice among businesses of all sizes is the additional services it offers.
 Besides its payroll service, the ADP platform offers a time and attendance system, human capital management, talent management, human resource management, benefits administration, and retirement and insurance services.
-All of these services operate on the same platform, which makes running these services an easier task.
+All these services operate on the same platform, which makes running them all an easier task.